-Area Comments Our views about the qualitative aspects of the entity's We have provided our views regarding accounting estimates in the sections titled "Accounting policies and estimates" and significant accounting practices: "Areas of audit emphasis" on page 5.
+Our views about the qualitative aspects of the entity's significant accounting practices: additional views

 (1) Management's process used to develop particularly sensitive accounting estimates, our conclusions regarding the reasonableness of such estimates and the basis for those conclusions.

-Our discussion may also include the following: Risks of material misstatement Indicators of possible management bias Disclosure of estimation uncertainty in the financial statements (2) Financial statement disclosures and related matters which may include the following: ▶ The issues involved and related judgments made, in formulating sensitive financial statement disclosures ► The overall neutrality, consistency and clarity of financial statement disclosures ► The potential effect of significant risks and exposures and uncertainties on the financial statements ▶ The extent to which the financial statements are affected by unusual transactions including nonrecurring amounts recognized ► The factors affecting asset and liability carrying value ▶ The selective correction of misstatements (3) Significant unusual transactions (i.e., those outside the normal course of business for the entity or those that appear unusual due to timing, size, or nature) and the policies or practices management
+Our discussion may also include the following:

+- · Risks of material misstatement - · Indicators of possible management bias - · Disclosure of estimation uncertainty in the financial statements - (2) Financial statement disclosures and related matters which may include the following: - The issues involved and related judgments made, in formulating sensitive financial statement disclosures - The overall neutrality, consistency and clarity of financial statement disclosures - The potential effect of significant risks and exposures and uncertainties on the financial statements - The extent to which the financial statements are affected by unusual transactions including nonrecurring amounts recognized - · The factors affecting asset and liability carrying value - · The selective correction of misstatements - (3) Significant unusual transactions (i.e., those outside the normal course of business for the entity or those that appear unusual due to timing, size, or nature) and the policies or practices management has used to account for those transactions.

+We have provided our views regarding accounting estimates and financial statement disclosures and related matters in the sections titled "Accounting policies and areas of audit emphasis" on pages 5 and 6.

-Area Comments Uncorrected misstatements, related to accounts and disclosures, considered by management to be immaterial We discuss with those charged with governance uncorrected misstatements and the effect that they may have on our opinion in the auditor's report.
+Uncorrected misstatements, related to accounts and disclosures, considered by management to be immaterial

+We discuss with those charged with governance uncorrected misstatements, related to accounts and disclosures, and the effect that they may have on our opinion in the auditor's report.
 We also discuss the effect of uncorrected misstatements related to prior periods on the significant classes of transactions, account balances or disclosures, and the financial statements as a whole.

 In addition, we discuss with those charged with governance the implications of a failure to correct known and likely misstatements, if any, considering qualitative as well as quantitative considerations, including the possible implications in relation to future financial statements.

+Refer to "Uncorrected misstatements" section on page 7.
+The schedule of uncorrected misstatements was provided to management and will be included as an attachment to the letter of representation.

-No uncorrected misstatements were identified in connection with our audit of the Council's financial statements as of and for the year ended December 31, 2013.
-Material corrected misstatements, related to accounts and disclosures We discuss with those charged with governance material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
+Material corrected misstatements, related to accounts and disclosures

+We discuss with those charged with governance material, corrected misstatements, related to accounts and disclosures, that were brought to the attention of management as a result of our audit procedures.
 In addition, we may discuss other corrected immaterial misstatements, such as frequently recurring immaterial misstatements that may indicate a particular bias in the preparation of the financial statements.

+No corrected misstatements were identified in connection with our audit of the Council's financial statements as of and for the year ended December 31, 2014.

-Refer to "Corrected misstatements" section on page 8.
-Significant deficiencies and material weaknesses in internal control We communicate all significant deficiencies and material weaknesses in internal control that were identified during the course of our audit.
-No material weaknesses were identified.
+Significant deficiencies and material weaknesses in internal control

+We communicate all significant deficiencies and material weaknesses in internal control that were identified during the course of our audit, including those that have been remediated during the audit.

+N/A

-Area Comments Our responsibility, any procedures performed and the results relating to other information in documents containing audited financial statements Not applicable.
+Our responsibility, any procedures performed and the results relating to other information in documents containing audited financial statements

 Our auditor's report on the financial statements relates only to the financial statements and the accompanying notes.
 If the entity includes other information in documents containing audited financial statements, we review such other information and consider whether such information, or the manner of its presentation, is materially inconsistent with the audited financial statements.
 If we conclude that a material inconsistency exists, we determine whether the financial statements, our auditor's report, or both require revision.
 In addition, we notify you if we conclude that there is a material misstatement of fact in the other information.
-Fraud and illegal acts involving senior management and fraud and illegal acts that cause a material misstatement of the financial statements We are not aware of any matters that require communication.
-We communicate with those charged with governance fraud and illegal acts involving senior management and fraud and illegal acts (whether caused by senior management or other employees) that cause a material misstatement of the financial statements.